Adjective Phrase

 5. ”The tall, towering skyscrapers created an impressive cityscape.”

 As you can see, the adjective phrase may consist of several words and usually contains at least one adjective.
-To define an adjective phrase in the sentence, always try to find phrases that could be easily cut from the sentence without changing its meaning.
+To define this structure in the sentence, always try to find phrases that could be easily cut from the sentence without changing its meaning.

 1

 When using an adjective phrase, there are a few grammar rules to keep in mind.
-First, the adjective phrase might come both before and after the noun:
+First, such structure might come both before and after the noun:

 • Before.
 I love his slightly futuristic car.